+For current AFD offerings which meet for shorter periods of time (4-8 weeks), read the weekly church emails or check the newsletter or the Lifespan Faith Development table Sundays in Goddard Hall.
 Below are AFD offerings which continue throughout the year.
-For current AFD offerings which meet for shorter periods of time (4-8 weeks), check the newsletter, order of service, or the Adult Faith Development table Sundays in Goddard Hall.

-Exploring Spirituality as a UU - A drop-in discussion session that meets before church on Sunday mornings in Servetus.
-The purpose of the discussions is to encourage each participant's own spiritual growth and understanding.
+Exploring Spirituality—A drop-in discussion session that meets before church on Sunday mornings in Servetus.
+The purpose of the discussions is to encourage each participant’s own spiritual growth and understanding.
 Newcomers are very welcome.
 Pick up a list of dates and topics from the LFD table in Goddard Hall after Sunday service.

-Men’s Group - The Men’s Group meets on the second and fourth Wednesdays of the month from 7 - 9 pm in the Awareness Room.
-It provides an opportunity for men to share issues, concerns, and celebrations, allowing everyone to engage in supportive conversation about what is most central in their lives.
+Men’s Group—This group meets on the second and fourth Wednesdays of the month from 7 - 9 pm in the Awareness Room.
+It provides an opportunity for men to share issues, concerns, and celebrations, allowing everyone to engage in supportive confidential conversation about what is most central in their lives.
 Open to adult men of all ages.

 Our congregation is committed to the work of social justice guided by justice and compassion.
 Involvement in social justice offers opportunities for transformation in our community and world, as well as for the individuals who participate in them.